Steven H. Kaplan, President

 Since becoming the sixth president of the University of New Haven in 2004, Steven H. Kaplan has created a bold vision for the University, leading it through a period of remarkable growth and development.

-Thanks to his inspired — and inspiring — leadership, the University of New Haven now ranks among the top universities in the Northeast and boasts nationally ranked programs in a number of majors across business, criminal justice, engineering, forensic science, and the liberal arts and sciences.
+Thanks to his inspired — and inspiring — leadership, the University of New Haven now ranks among the top universities in the Northeast and boasts nationally ranked programs in a number of majors across business, criminal justice, health sciences, engineering, cybersecurity, forensic science, and the liberal arts and sciences.

-Under his leadership, enrollment has grown by 63 percent to more than 6,800 undergraduate and graduate students hailing from 46 states and 49 countries.
-Full-time undergraduate enrollment has more than doubled, and first-year applications have more than tripled.
-Over the last decade alone, the University has completed $300 million in construction projects and has launched 15 new academic programs.
+Under his leadership, enrollment has grown more than 60 percent to 6,800 undergraduate and graduate students, hailing from 45 states and some 59 countries.
+Full-time undergraduate enrollment has more than doubled, and first-year applications have quadrupled.
+Over the last decade alone, the University has completed $300 million in construction projects and has launched 26 new academic programs.

 Refusing to rest on his laurels, Dr. Kaplan in 2016 spearheaded the creation of The Charger Challenge: The Campaign for the University of New Haven.
 Launched as a precursor to the University’s historic centennial in 2020, The Charger Challenge endeavored to raise $100 million to help shape the University’s next 100 years.
 The centerpiece of the comprehensive campaign is the new Bergami Center for Science, Technology, and Innovation, a state-of-the-art academic facility that is scheduled to open in early 2020.
 On April 2, 2019, the University announced that the campaign had exceeded its original goal more than 18 months before the conclusion of its centennial year.
 President Kaplan increased the goal to $120 million by the end of 2020.